Beginning June 15, 2020 Girls Inc. of Metro Denver will launch remote, hands-on learning for the summer!

 - Girls Inc. girls are more engaged in school, with better attendance rates and higher standardized math scores than their peers.

 - Girls Inc. girls are better prepared for life after high school than their peers, particularly when exposed to college readiness programming.

 - Girls Inc. girls were more likely to believe they could handle harder math or science content, and more likely to want a computer or science career.

 - Girls Inc. girls were more likely to abstain from substance use compared to high school girls nationwide.

 - Girls Inc. girls were 79% less likely to be involved with the juvenile justice system.

 You can read the entire AIR Report here.

-The Girls Inc. Experience empowers girls to succeed.
+The Girls Inc. Experience is grounded in the belief that all girls have incredible potential.
 Girls Inc. provides girls with trusting, mentoring relationships; a girls-only environment, and research-based, hands-on programming.
 Three critical goals drive our programming – that girls lead healthy lives, succeed academically, and have life skills needed that prepare them for adulthood.
 To meet our goal of girls leading healthy lives, we work to ensure that girls have the skills, knowledge, and support to take charge of their health and increase healthy behaviors throughout their lives.